 And what have we got in the mighty tracklist?

-Nirvana moved away from an earthy, deliciously grungy and almost stoner-esque punk rock style in their first full-length album Bleach.
+Nirvana moved away from an earthy, exceedingly grungy, annoyingly scratchy, and almost stoner-esque punk rock style in their first full-length album Bleach.
 Instead, Nevermind spawned a mix of down-on-the-ground, rarefied Punk Rock and grunge elements.
 This pushed what became known as Grunge Rock to the forefront as one of the main drivers for the album.

 And there’s always Cobain and his expressive voice and impressive vocal range.
 At one point caressing and slow, the next moment going full speed punk rock on you.
 Just notice the switch from the laid-back Polly to the intergalactic aggression on Territorial Pissings.

 On top, their bare bone, frugal style of rock, devoid of any juicier trappings other bands like to decorate themselves with, really paved the road to success for Nevermind.
 This has – in a sense – become the band’s trademark and – indeed – the main strength for the album.